Privacy Policy - June 2026

 • Business partners who refer you to our services

-• Professional networking platforms (like LinkedIn)
+• Professional networking platforms (such as LinkedIn)

-Data storage
+Data Storage

 International Data Transfers